 Strata annual reporting

-- All strata schemes need to report annually, including 2-lot schemes (most duplexes).
+All strata schemes in NSW need to report into the Strata Hub each year, including 2-lot schemes (most duplexes).

 What do strata schemes need to do?

-There are key steps strata committees and strata managers can take to get ready for the reporting.
+There are key steps strata committees and strata managers must take to complete their annual reporting.

 You can ask the secretary to add reporting as an agenda item at the next strata committee meeting or general meeting of the owners corporation.